He blames ‘evil’ for South Korea’s coronavirus surge. Officials blame him

 “Shincheonji only uses Jesus as a front, and what its members worship is Lee Man-hee,” said Hwang Eui-jong, a Christian pastor who has been fighting against groups like Shincheonji.

-Since the outbreak, members of Shincheonji have become the target of disease-control officials running against time to tame the epidemic.
+Since the outbreak, members of Shincheonji have become the target of disease-control officials racing against time to tame the virus’ spread.

 “Please stop blaming and hating us,” he said.
 “In a country like South Korea that has freedom of religion, do we have to die because we don’t belong to the established church?
 Shincheonji did not make the coronavirus.”